-A review has been undertaken of the Council's Housing Benefits Subsidy Claim in accordance with the 2021/22 Internal Audit Plan.
+A review has been undertaken of the Council's Housing Benefits Subsidy Claim in accordance with the 2022/23 Internal Audit Plan.
 The administration of the Housing Benefits system is a major activity for the Council.
 The Housing Benefits Team processes claims received from individuals requesting assistance for paying their rent and council tax.
 Claims are assessed and administered in accordance with the regulations detailed by the Department for Works and Pensions (DWP).

-Housing Benefits expenditure can be reclaimed by the Council from the DWP by completing a Subsidy Claim Form.
-The total subsidy claimed for 2020/21 amounted to approximately £13.7 million.
-Approximately £7.5 million related to the private rental sector and the balance for claimants within Council owned properties.
-Expenditure and accompanying caseloads have been declining since the introduction of Universal Credit, with new benefit claims becoming the responsibility of the DWP.
+Housing Benefits expenditure is reclaimed by the Council from the DWP by completing a Subsidy Claim Form.
+The total subsidy claimed for 2021/22 amounted to approximately £12.7 million.
+Approximately £6.9 million is related to the private rental sector, and the balance for claimants within Council owned properties.
+Housing Benefits expenditure has been declining since the introduction of Universal Credit, with new benefit claims for working age claimants becoming the responsibility of the DWP.
+It was noted there has been a £1 million reduction in the subsidy claimed compared to 2020/21.